 - Working as a data engineer

 I love to operate my own web-server on which I host many tools that I love and use on a daily basis.
-These include:

 - Gitea: I host my private git server and I love it!